lucasfrosty/a11y-modal/README.md

 - [x] If the user is on the first element and press shift + tab, focus to the last one
 - [x] If the user press esc, close the modal
 - [x] If the user clicks on the background, also close the modal
+- [ ] Create the React version of it